rajprem4214/Face-Meet/README.md

 # Face Meet

-Are you getting annoyed by anonymous interrupts in your video meeting or need a security system that allows actual person in your meet?
+Are anonymous interruptions in your video meeting driving you crazy?
+Do you need a security solution that lets real people attend your meeting?

-Don't worry we got your back.
-Here, we introduce **Face Meet**.
+Do not worry; we have you covered.
+We now present **Face Meet**.

-**Face Meet** is next gen video calling app which comes with 2FA (Two Factor Authentication) which consists of **Email Password Verification** and **Face Recogniton** technology.
-It allows only registered peeps to join meet after successful image verification.
+A GenZ video calling app called **Face Meet**** provides 2FA (Two Factor Authentication), which consists of **face recognition** and **email password verification** technology.
+Only those who have registered are allowed to join meetings after a successful image verification.

+Therefore, before setting up a meet, a user must register on our site with an email address, a password, and a photo.
+Users who want to attend the meeting must complete the registration process as well.
+To ensure that a real individual really attended the meet, a face verification is done after registration.

 Build with help of **Face Recognition Library** in Python, it gives an accuracy of **99.38%.**